More Fire! Productions: Early history

 Along with Epstein and Cantwell, another founding member of More Fire! was Stephanie Doba, who collaborated on and performed in six More Fire! plays.
 In the mid-1970s, Doba was working at The Kosciuszko Foundation, a Polish-American non-profit organization having its headquarters in New York City.
 She was asked by Polish theatre director Jerzy Grotowski to help facilitate the participation of Americans in the "Tree of People", a new project of his Polish Laboratory Theatre.
 Grotowski's work at that time embodied a search for authentic expression through improvisation and interaction among participants, rather than performance for audiences.
-Cantwell and Doba met as participants in the Tree of People project in Wroclaw, Poland, in the winter of 1979.
+Cantwell and Doba met as participants in the Tree of People project in Wrocław, Poland, in the winter of 1979.

 Grotowski's focus on improvisatory expression matched and nurtured a strong interest in movement improvisation in the downtown community of the East Village in the late 1970s.
 Open Movement, the weekly participatory event held at Performance Space 122 (also known as P.S.
 122), became a regular meeting ground for New York and European dancers, actors and other artists, a number of whom had taken part in Grotowski's projects.
 Cantwell, Doba, and Epstein were all regular participants in Open Movement.
 Cantwell and Doba began collaborating with Epstein, who was then primarily a painter, to create an avant-garde, experimental theatre style.

 Another founding member was Marianne Willtorp, now a member of the Swedish Film Institute (Svenska Filminstitutet).
 Willtorp collaborated on and performed in The Exorcism of Cheryl, Junk Love, and The Godmother.
 Willtorp's 1981 documentary film More Fire! explores the making of the collective's first original experimental play, As the Burger Broils, which used the movement and physicality of restaurant work to create theatre.
 The film shows the company's improvisational use of restaurant movement and language, and its real-life context in Epstein and Cantwell's lives as busy East Village artists and actresses who earned their livings as waitresses.

 As co-founders of More Fire!
 Productions, Epstein and Cantwell shared a joint vision and aesthetic.
 Cantwell's writing and acting abilities were crucial to the company's early success.
 Her primary interest was in creating a passionate, funny, excessive style of acting, using characters and situations drawn with broad strokes and shameless exaggeration.
 Cantwell's ability to improvise and understanding of theatre inspired and shaped Epstein's own theatrical vision, which also developed out of her work as a painter, interest in popular film, and background as a working-class Jewish New Yorker.
 More Fire! used the superficial appearance of autobiography––particularly Epstein's––as a framework for the satirical exploration of a variety of themes and genres, including the confessional style of some East Village performance art.
 The company's style developed through collaborative improvising and writing, with lesbians and straight women working together to create and sustain an avant-garde, alternative theatre company.